edemaine/coauthor/README.md

     paste mode via Ctrl-Shift-H.
   * @mentioning has automatic completion of all users in group.
-You can type any substring of the real name or username (but skipping spaces, like Github), and select by pressing enter, or ignore by pressing space.
+You can type any substring of the real name or username (but skipping spaces, like GitHub), and select by pressing enter, or ignore by pressing space.

 * Messages are organized by **groups** (intended to correspond to groups of people who meet), so it's easy to share material with everyone in the group.